RedHatInsights/insights-upload/README.md

 Once your environment variables are set on your localhost, bring up the stack:

+    LINUX
-    cd ./docker && sudo -E docker-compose up
+    cd ./docker && sh startup.sh

-Use the `-d` switch if you want to background the logging

-You also need to stage the topics in the kafka server.
-You can do this with the included script:

-    sh docker/consumer/add-topics.sh
+    WINDOWS
+    cd .\docker
+    .\startup.ps1

-Upload an insights archive file to test to see if the system is working properly:
+Upload a file to test to see if the system is working properly.
+Any file will work in testing as long as the `type` field is set properly.
+Use the `README.md` file in this repo if you'd like.

     curl -vvvv -F "upload=@test-archive.tar.gz;type=application/vnd.redhat.testareno.something+tgz" localhost:8080/api/v1/upload